digitalfabrik/integreat-cms/docs/src/api-docs.rst

       "timestamp": String,     // Deprecated field
-      "last_updated": String,  // The date&time when the push notification was last updated "channel": String,       // The channel the push notification was sent to (e.g. "News") }
+      "last_updated": String,  // The date&time when the push notification was last updated "channel": String,       // The channel the push notification was sent to (e.g. "News") "available_languages": [           // The available languages of the push notification "<language_slug>": {
+               "id": Number | null,           // The id of the translation },
+            ...
+         ]
+   }